-The Institute for Global Leadership invites emerging and seasoned leaders to join us to find your center of stillness surrounded by silence, open your innermost sacred door, re-examine your mission, learn new skills, and develop a broad worldview for a Reconciliation Leadership approach to leadership, including a Code of Ethics as written in Politics and Conscience and Hammarskjöld’s leadership needed for our times.
+The Institute for Global Leadership invites emerging and seasoned leaders to join us to find your center of stillness surrounded by silence we call leadership from the inside out.
+We invite you to open your innermost sacred door, re-examine your mission, learn new skills, and develop a broad worldview for a Reconciliation Leadership approach to leadership, including a Code of Ethics as written in Politics and Conscience and Hammarskjöld’s leadership needed for our times.

 Through the Institute for Global Leadership, she founded after 9/11, Virginia Swain is a partner with Global Ethics Day of the Carnegie Council for International Ethics by hosting educational events.
 See an interview with author Dr. Roger Lipsey about Dag Hammarskjöld.
 More of Virginia’s interviews Rev. David Woessner, Daniel Perell, JD, Sam Onapa, and Fergus Watts can be found here.

 The Code of Ethics that Hammarskjold lived by, and that we incorporate in Reconciliation Leadership training, provides an ethical template for leadership for our times.
 Included in the Code is the Way of a Statesperson that shows one’s spiritual/religious quest and understanding in relation to one’s public role, self-knowledge, the role of time, perseverance, patience, courage and maturity of mind, among others.